 The exception to this would be a formal intelligence test (such as the Wechsler Adult Intelligence Scale).
 Although it would be easy to fake a poor score on the WAIS (by giving incorrect answers on purpose) it would not be possible to get a high score without actually possessing those abilities.
-This makes tests such as the WAIS more objective than most other psychometrics which relies 100% on opinions and/or observation.
-Unfortunately, in the work we do knowing how intelligent someone is just isn’t that useful.
+This makes tests such as the WAIS more objective than most other psychometrics which rely 100% on opinions and/or observation.

 - Mental aspects of training

 - General functioning / mental health and wellbeing